okohll/abdocs/content/docs/tips-and-tricks/_index.md

 date: 2024-04-02T09:30:00+01:00
 type: docs
 weight: 115
-description: Some interesting solutions for common problems encountered when building solutions in Agilebase
+description: Some interesting solutions for common problems encountered when building apps with Agilebase
 tags:
 - Software Architect
 - v6
 ---
-WInteresting solutions for customers will be described here.
+Interesting solutions for customers will be described here.
 ## Manually Formatting a 2dp decimal as a Duration
 Numeric fields can be marked as “Use Duration” which will nicely display the field as a time - really useful for event start times etc.
 However, sometimes you need to do the formatting yourself and it can be fiddly.